 FICO Expansion Score

+According to FICO Corporation, millions of people either lack a credit report or have insufficient information in their credit reports to determine a reliable credit score.
+These people include immigrants, young adults, the recently divorced or widowed, and ethnic groups that typically do not use credit.
 To better gauge the creditworthiness of these individuals, FICO has sought additional information from sources other than credit reports to compute a more reliable score.
 Because this score is based on different sources of information and computed differently, it has a new name — the FICO Expansion score.

 The FICO Expansion score measures consumer risk based on credit data outside of credit reports, such as deposit account records, pay day loan cashing, and purchase payment plan performance.
 The FICO Expansion score attempts to measure the likelihood that the consumer will become severely delinquent (more than 90 days past due) in his payments, for up to 24 months after scoring.
 Like the Classic FICO score, the Expansion score ranges from 300 – 850, with higher numbers indicating greater creditworthiness.